saucelabs/saucectl-cypress-example/v1/examples/cypress-grep/README.md

 ## Configuration

-To use @cypress/grep with saucectl, there are two important configuration options in the config file to make note of.
+To use @cypress/grep with saucectl, there are a few important configuration options in the config file to make note of.

 ### Specifying cypress env vars